2016 – early 2017

-- Opening January 12, 2017 I will have work in a group exhibit focusing on car culture in the US.
-Join me for the opening on the 12th from 6-8 pm at Susan Eley Fine Art, New York City.
+January 2017 – I had work in a group exhibit focusing on car culture in the US at Susan Eley Fine Art, New York City.

-- I had work in the Small Works Salon – a group exhibit at Station Independent Projects. in New York City in early December.
+I had work in the Small Works Salon – a group exhibit at Station Independent Projects. in New York City in December.

 In late Autumn, I was honored to be part of a podcast discussion with photographers Ed Kashi and Greg Kahn entitled, From Photojournalism to Fine Art, Three Photographers Document Climate Change.
 The discussion was moderated by Allan Weitz and produced by John Harris for the B&H Photo Podcast series.
 Please take a listen when you have a chance!